jfecher/ante-website/content/docs/ideas.md

 continue with the more flexible lean in extending Rust's approach a bit by basing lifetimes off of "places" instead of source-code regions which is an approach which generalizes better to support self-referential structs and borrowing a subset of a struct's fields.
-Also unlike lifetimes, a place has a concrete syntax which can be refered to:
+Also unlike lifetimes, a place has a concrete syntax which can be referred to:

 ```ante
 x = 3